What is decreasing term life insurance?

-This type of life insurance pays a death benefit if you pass away while the policy is active, but the payout amount decreases the longer you have the policy.
+This type of term life insurance pays a death benefit if you pass away while the policy is active.
+But because the payout amount decreases over time, decreasing term life insurance is best used for paying off debt.

 Headshot of Katherine Murbach